rgruyters/nvim/README.md

 ### LSP

-When opening a file [LSP zero](https://github.com/VonHeikemen/lsp-zero.nvim) will notify when a lspserver is available for the current file.
-You can also install a LSP yourself by using:
+To install a LSP, open "Mason" and find the list of all available LSP plugins.

 ```neovim
 :Mason
 ```

-and press `i` on the Language Server you wish to install
+and press `i` on the Language Server you wish to install.
+The current setup will automatically enable the LSP for the particular file type.

-Next you will need to add the server to this list: [servers](https://github.com/rgruyters/nvim/blob/main/lua/grtrs/lsp/init.lua)

 ### Formatters and linters